Agungws/Agungws/README.md

 If there's anything you'd like to chat about, please feel free to join our [Admin Chat](https://wa.me/+6281233661927)!

-## Contributors

-This project follows the [all-contributors](https://github.com/kentcdodds/all-contributors) specification and is brought to you by these [awesome contributors](./CONTRIBUTORS.md).

 ## Build Process

 - Follow the [Flutter Guide](https://facebook.github.io/react-native/docs/getting-started.html) for getting started building a project with native code. **A Mac is required if you wish to develop for iOS.**